-Talk to your child about learning and thinking differences in ways he can relate to.
-If he has a diagnosis, he may not need to know the clinical term.
+Talk to your child about learning and thinking differences in ways your child can relate to.
+If kids have a diagnosis, they may not need to know the clinical term.
 But it’s important for your child to know that there’s nothing wrong with talking about it.

 Everyone has things that come more naturally to them than others.
-Your child probably can identify where he needs help, but it’s also important for him to be able to identify his strengths.
-It gives him a way to talk about what he’s good at. (“It takes me longer to read, but you should see me on the baseball field!”)
+Your child probably can identify where they need help.
+But it’s also important for your child to be able to identify strengths.
+It gives your child a way to talk about what they’re good at. (“It takes me longer to read, but you should see me on the baseball field!”)

 4. Practice what to say to teachers.

 Your child may be nervous about asking too many questions or requesting .
-Remind him that his teachers are there to help.
-If he’s shy about advocating for himself, help him make a 3×3 card to share with his teacher.
-You can also practice self-advocacy sentence starters with him to help him learn to speak up for himself.
+Remind kids that teachers are there to help.
+If your child is shy about self-advocating, work together on a 3×3 card to share with the teacher.
+You can also practice self-advocacy sentence starters to help your child learn to speak up.
 And don’t forget to talk about when and how to ask a teacher for help.

 5. Let your child be a decision maker.

 Part of self-advocacy is making decisions about what you need and what works best for you.
 Give your child the chance to make some of those decisions.
-For instance, let him choose where he wants to study at home.
-(Take a look at the best places to do homework before giving him his choices!)
-Or ask him to decide what to have for dinner one night a week.
-Knowing his voice matters is important.
+For instance, let your child choose where to study at home.
+(Take a look at the best places to do homework before giving your child some choices.)
+Or ask your child to decide what to have for dinner one night a week.
+Knowing their voice matters is important.

 6. Remind your child that you’re a team.

-In grade school kids are just starting to become self-advocates.
-Assure your child that you’re still going to advocate on his behalf.
-And let him know that not only are you a team, but that you’re learning how to be an effective advocate, too.
+In grade school, kids are just starting to become self-advocates.
+Assure your child that you’re still going to advocate on their behalf.
+And let your child know that not only are you a team, but that you’re learning how to be an effective advocate, too.
 Self-advocacy skills are something you can work on together.

 About the author